Undergraduate Certificate Definition and Guidelines

 - Certificates should enhance existing programs, not take the place of them.
 Sufficient resources must exist to support the certificate without penalizing existing academic programs including subplans/options and minors.

-For information about proposing a new undergraduate certificate - application procedures and approval process - as well as procedures for managing approved certificates, see the Senior Vice Provost of Academic Affairs site.
+For information about proposing a new undergraduate certificate - application procedures and approval process - as well as procedures for managing approved certificates, see the Curricular Affairs site.